Tencent/TurboTransformers/README.md

 Usually, feeding a batch of requests of different lengths into a bert model for inference, zero-padding is required to make all the requests have the same length.
 For example, serving requests list of lengths (100, 10, 50), you need a preprocessing stage to pad them as lengths (100, 100, 100).
-In this way, 90% and 50% of the last two sequence's computation are wasted.
+In this way, 90% and 50% of the last two sequence computation are wasted.
 As indicated in [Effective Transformer](https://github.com/bytedance/effective_transformer), it is not necessary to pad the input tensors.
-As an alternative, you just have to pad the batch-gemm operations inside multi-headed attentions, which accouts to a small propation of the entire BERT computation.
+As an alternative, you have to pad the batch-gemm operations inside multi-headed attentions, which accounts for a small proportion of the entire BERT computation.
-Therefore most of gemm operations are processed without zero-padding.
+Therefore most gemm operations are processed without zero-padding.
 Turbo provides a model as `BertModelSmartBatch` including a smart batching technique.
-The example is presented in [./example/python/bert_smart_pad.py](./example/python/bert_smart_pad.py "smart_batching").
+The example is presented in [./example/python/bert_smart_batch.py](./example/python/bert_smart_batch.py "smart_batching").

 ## How to contribute new models
 [How to know hotspots of your code?](./docs/profiler.md)